For years, we’ve watched even major online retailers struggle with some of the basics. Which, for us, begged the question…

 Boost trending products

-How vulnerable are to trends?
+How vulnerable are trends?

 If you’re at the mercy of a temperamental customer base, promoting products based on popularity could be your ticket to relief-ville.